 I used a 10-cup Nordicware bundt pan which is high quality so don't tend to stick with adequate prep.
 To prepare any bundt pan for this cake, I'd STRONGLY recommend:

 - Brushing the inside of the pan with melted vegan butter making sure you get into all the nooks and crannies.
 I prefer using vegan butter than oil as the latter sometimes leave 'puddles'.

 - Then lightly dusting some cocoa (or cacao) powder on top.

-Assembling this vegan cake is much more easier than it looks.
+Once you've prepared your cake tin, you can assemble your vegan bundt cake!
+It's much easier than it looks.
 All you have to do is:

 - Spoon ½ cup chocolate cake batter in one spot in your cake tin.
 I started with the chocolate batter as we dusted the tin with cocoa powder.